elena19m/cloud-courses/website/docs/common/ci_cd/_argo_cd.md

 ### Creating resources for Argo CD in k8s

-To enable and create the resource required by Argo CD in your Kubernetes cluster, run the following commands:
+To enable and create the resources required by Argo CD in your Kubernetes cluster, run the following commands:

 ```shell-session
 student@cc-lab:~$ kubectl create namespace argocd